Dartmouth-Hitchcock Health Youth Summit Tackles Critical Issues in Collaboration with NH Teens

 The idea for the Youth Summit grew out of the work of Dartmouth-Hitchcock Senior Director of Public Affairs John Broderick.
 Broderick has been visiting middle and high schools around northern New England for the past three years, sharing the story of his family’s experience with mental illness and talking with teens about their own challenges, on a campaign to “change the conversation” about the disease.

 “Having spoken to thousands of young people and heard many stories of suffering, it’s time we hear these kids and respond to their needs,” says Broderick.
 “What I’m seeing and hearing now has been hiding in plain sight for generations.
 It’s time for that to change, and progress, I know, is possible.”

-Youth Summit 2019 is supported by a broad range of sponsors, including the Ford Motor Co.
-Fund, Cigna, Northeast Delta Dental, the Hypertherm Hope Foundation, Fidelity Investments, Grappone Auto Group, NEA-NH, the NH Charitable Foundation, NH College & University Council, NH Community Behavioral Health Association, NHPBS, NAMI NH, New Futures, NH School Board Association, Riverbend Community Mental Health, and the Seacoast Mental Health Center.
+Youth Summit 2019 is supported by the Ford Motor Company Fund, Cigna, Northeast Delta Dental, the Hypertherm Hope Foundation, Fidelity Investments, Grappone Auto Group, NEA-NH, the NH Charitable Foundation, NH College & University Council, NH Community Behavioral Health Association, NHPBS, NAMI NH, New Futures, NH School Board Association, Riverbend Community Mental Health, and the Seacoast Mental Health Center.

 For registration information and a full schedule of events, visit https://www.dartmouth-hitchcock.org/classes_events/youth-summit.html.